TRANSFER PROGRAM INFORMATION

 North Central State College/Youngstown State University

 Through a special agreement between Youngstown State University and North Central State College, graduates of NC State’s Criminal Justice program can complete their Bachelor of Science degree in Criminal Justice without ever setting foot on the YSU campus.
-The Youngstown State University courses will be completed by means of a videoconference link with the YSU campus.
+The Youngstown State University courses will be completed by means of a video conference link with the YSU campus.
 The courses will be broadcast from Youngstown State University directly to NC State, where students will meet in class with students from various other sites around Ohio.
 “Bridge” courses will be taken from North Central State College at NC State.
-For more information, contact NC State office of the Chief Academic Officer.
+For more information, contact North Central State College office of the Chief Academic Officer.

 North Central State College/Franklin University

 Through a special agreement between Franklin University and North Central State College, students can complete a Bachelor’s degree in Business Administration or Business Management after completing the Business Administration program at NCSC.
 For more information, contact the Dean or Assistant Dean of Business, Industry and Technology.

 Associate of Arts and Associate of Science

 All courses from the Associate of Arts and Associate of Science degrees will transfer to other public colleges and universities.
-Refer to http://www.ncstatecollege.edu/cms/academics/ degrees/associate-degrees/aa-as.html for more information on both degrees.
+For more information, refer to http://www.ncstatecollege.edu/ cms/academics/degrees/associate-degrees/aa-as.html.

 Non-Credit to Credit Courses

 Some non-credit courses may now be applied towards credit.
-Refer to http://www.ncstatecollege.edu/cms/admissions/ transfer-options/non-credit-to-credit.html for more information.
+For more information, refer to http://www.ncstatecollege.edu /cms/admissions/transfer-options/non-credit-to-credit.html.

 CollegeSource has provided a free service online at https://www.transferology.com that allows students to compare classes at several colleges and universities across the nation.
 Students can use this website to compare NC State classes to classes available at other colleges or vice versa.